The Importance of a Bedtime Routine for Kids

 Why is sleep important?

 Sleep is vitally important to both our physical and mental health.
 Sleeping and waking at similar times each day allows our body to create its own internal sleep clock, our circadian rhythm.
 The correct amount of sleep allows our minds and bodies to rest and reset, allowing us to be at full energy capacity for the next day.
-Making sure we get to bed at the same time, especially for children, isn’t always the easiest thing if we don’t have proper sleep hygiene – the habits and practices that ensure we get high-quality sleep.
+Making sure we have a bedtime routine in place that allows us to get to bed at the same time, especially for kids, isn’t always the easiest thing if we don’t have proper sleep hygiene – the habits and practices that ensure we get high-quality sleep.

 Shutting off kids’ minds and allowing their bodies to get the rest they need is even more important for our children as they are still in the developmental process.
 Finding a bedtime routine that works for kids and adults isn’t always easy, so we want to provide some helpful sleep advice to guide you in the right direction.

-Creating a routine that your little one looks forward to can help alleviate the struggle at bedtime.
+Creating a bedtime routine that your kids look forward to can help alleviate the struggle at bedtime.
 When it’s time for sleep, kids can push back for various reasons, like feeling as if they are missing out on something by going to bed.
 By padding out their routine with some more enjoyable activities, kids are less likely to become bored with the process.
-Try creating a gratitude and mindfulness moment where you talk about the amazing things that happened that day; select and read a bedtime story together; end the routine with one of our soothing bedtime stories and lullabies to help them drift off to dreamland.
+Try creating a gratitude and mindfulness moment where you talk about the amazing things that happened that day; select and read a bedtime story together; end the routine with one of our soothing Moshi Stories to help them drift off to dreamland.

 Good sleep hygiene comes from consistency.
 Having the same bedtime routine each night sends signals to our bodies and minds that it’s almost time for rest.
-By setting certain bedtime tasks in place and sticking to the process it will, in time, allow our children’s bodies to naturally begin the relaxation process before their heads even hit the pillow.
+Setting certain bedtime routine tasks in place and sticking to the process it will, in time, allow our kids’ bodies to naturally begin the relaxation process before their heads even hit the pillow.